 Forming a PLLC might be the right option for you if you are a licensed professional in Texas planning to open your own practice.
 State licensed professionals include accountants, architects, attorneys, and medical specialists, among others.

 A professional limited liability company or PLLC is a specialized type of limited liability company (LLC).

-Although similar to an LLC in many ways, a PLLC can only be formed by a limited number of licensed professionals.
-Indeed, under Texas law (Texas Business Organizations Code § 301.001), PLLCs are subject to restrictions and requirements.
+Although similar to an LLC, a PLLC can only be formed by a limited number of licensed professionals performing those specific professional services.
+Under Texas law (Texas Business Organizations Code § 301.001), PLLC ownership and management must adhere to certain restrictions and requirements.
 A PLLC is an excellent option for licensed professionals not permitted to form an LLC under Texas law.

-In accordance with statutory regulations, these companies can only be owned or managed by individuals who are professionally licensed in Texas.
-Some specific examples of professionals who may be eligible to create a PLLC in Texas include:
+Some specific examples of professionals eligible to create a PLLC in Texas include:

 - Doctors and physicians;

 - Other medical specialists;

 Under statutory regulations, Texas PLLC ownership and management is limited to members who are professionally licensed to provide the professional services offered by the PLLC.
 For example, a receptionist at a doctor’s office could not be a member of the PLLC because receptionists are not professionally licensed by the state of Texas to practice medicine.